Proof-of-Learning is Currently More Broken Than You Think: Abstract

 \section{Abstract}

-Proof-of-learning (PoL) proposes a model owner use machine learning training checkpoints to establish a proof of having expended the necessary compute for training.
-The authors of PoL forego cryptographic approaches and trade rigorous security guarantees for scalability to deep learning by being applicable to stochastic gradient descent and adaptive variants.
-This lack of formal analysis leaves the possibility that an attacker may be able to spoof a proof for a model they did not train.
+Proof-of-Learning (PoL) proposes that a model owner log{s} training checkpoints to establish a proof of having expended the {computation} necessary for training.
+The authors of PoL forego cryptographic approaches and trade rigorous security guarantees for scalability to deep learning.
+They empirically argued the benefit of this approach by showing how spoofing {---computing a proof for a stolen model---} is as expensive as obtaining the proof honestly by training the model.
+However, recent work {has} provided a counter-example and {thus has} invalidated this observation.